-Given that projects track completion to 100%, bars are good choices for the overall encoding, but shorter does not necessarily mean “bad” in this case.
-We could use a variation on a bullet graph to provide more details, but that level of encoding is not necessary at for this scenario and the consumers can always head to the supporting data (which include detailed Gantt charts, project risks and status history) for more detail.
-A subtle color highlight for the projects or program elements that are truly in danger of missing their dates is all that is needed to identify areas of concern that may need help from senior management to get back on track.
-They’ll need to dig into the details of each wayward issue, so make sure the project and program managers have armed the CISO with all the necessary details.
+Given that projects track completion to 100 percent, bars are good choices for the overall encoding.
+However, shorter does not necessarily mean “bad” in this case.
+You could use a variation on a bullet graph to provide more details, but that level of encoding is not necessary for this scenario.
+The viewers can always head to the supporting data (which includes detailed Gantt charts, project risks, and status history) for more detail.
+A subtle color highlight for the projects or program elements that are truly in danger of missing their dates is all that is needed to identify areas of concern, projects or elements that may need help from senior management to get back on track.
+Management will need to dig into the details of each wayward issue, so make sure the project and program managers have armed the CISO with all the necessary details.

+[AU: Below, what’s the filename of the template so readers can find it easily?
+Also, I’ve added the Wiley website address there, okay?
+Thanks, Kevin (PjE)]

-The finished product can be seen in Figure 10.17 and the Excel template can be found on the book’s web site.
+The finished product can be seen in Figure 10-17, and the Excel template can be found in ch10/docs/ch10-project-security.xlsx on the book’s website (www.wiley.com/go/datadrivensecurity).

+[AU: The following seemed like a good tip to call out to readers attention, so I’ve set it off that way.
+Change okay?
+Thanks, Kevin (PJE)]

+AR: fixed.
+Thx.

+type="tip"

 Excel’s built-in ability to make sparkline-like “data bars” can drastically reduce the time it takes to produce an effective dashboard component.
-These elements use user-defined rules to apply color and size from cell values.
+These elements implement user-defined rules to apply color and size from cell values.

-Figure 10.17 Project and program status dashboard [793725c10f17.pdf]
+Figure 10-17: Project and program status dashboard [793725 c10f017.eps]

-In Summary
+Summary

-The task of designing, building and delivering dashboards is not for the casual practitioner.
-It takes skill, practice and a great deal of trial and error to create minimal, optimal encodings for critical measures and present them in a logical and visually appealing manner.
+Designing, building, and delivering dashboards is not for the casual practitioner.
+It takes skill, practice, and a great deal of trial and error to create minimal, optimal encodings for critical measures and present them in a logical and visually appealing manner.

-Core dashboard concepts were presented through both real world scenarios and critiques/makeovers of actual dashboards found in the wild.
-Innovative encodings (i.e. bullet graphs, sparklines) were presented along with design techniques that can be replicated in Excel and R using materials provided on the companion web site.
+This chapter presented core dashboard concepts through both real-world scenarios and critiques/makeovers of actual dashboards found in the wild.
+You also learned about innovative encodings (such as bullet graphs and sparklines) along with design techniques that you can replicate in Excel and R using materials provided on the companion web site.

 Recommended Reading

-Few, Stephen.
-Information Dashboard Design.
-O'Reilly, 2006.

-Jaquith, Andrew.
-Security Metrics: Replacing Fear, Uncertainty, and Doubt.
-Upper Saddle River: Addison-Wesley, 2007
+[AU: Please include a short explanation of the recommended reading below to match the format we’ve settled upon for this section.
+We’ll have just the title and author here, followed by a short explanation.
+Then in the References appendix, you’ll include the full bibliographic info.
+Thanks, Kevin (PjE)]

+AR: done thx.

+The following are some recommended readings that can further your understanding on some of the topics we touch on in this chapter.
+For full information on these recommendations and for the sources we cite in the chapter, please see Appendix C.

+Information Dashboard Design: The Effective Visual Communication of Data by Stephen Few—If you can only acquire one other resource for designing dashboards, pick this one.
+It provides detail on every level of element creation with numerous examples.

+Security Metrics: Replacing Fear, Uncertainty, and Doubt by Andrew Jaquith— Dashboards are about displaying the most important information and driving action.
+Jaquith’s book is your gateway drug into finding the right security information to present and how best to present it.